-Xanthurenate is a metabolite produced from the breakdown of the amino acid tryptophan via the kynurenine pathway.
-Elevated levels of xanthurenate can indicate a deficiency in vitamin B6 (pyridoxine), as this vitamin is a necessary cofactor in the pathway....
+Xanthurenate is a metabolite formed during the breakdown of the amino acid tryptophan through the kynurenine pathway.
+Its levels can reflect vitamin B6 (pyridoxine) status, as this vitamin acts as a vital cofactor in the process.
+Elevated xanthurenate may indicate a deficiency in vitamin B6.

 Testing for xanthurenate levels can be beneficial for specific groups, particularly in a clinical or research setting: